korsumaki/wifi-radar/README.md

 Here is list of ideas what to do

 - Functionality
+  - take viewModel into use
+    - create viewModel
+    - wifi scanner out from composable
+      - no need for activity in compose
+      - unregisterReceiver() would be better in control during orientation change
+    - use timer to update data in viewModel
   - Timer for automatic iteration (viewModel might help with this?)
+  - calculation in coroutine?
   - Canvas
     - add automatic centering and scaling (pinch zoom?)
     - add wifi ap names to screen